-The consistency analyses in Ouroboros Praos (Eurocrypt 2018) and Genesis (CCS 2018) assume that the probability of a uniquely honest round exceeds that of the other two events combined (i.e., $p_h - p_H > p_A$ ); the analyses in Sleepy Consensus (Asiacrypt 2017) and Snow White (Fin.
+All existing consistency analyses either incur a penalty for rounds with concurrent honest leaders, or treat them neutrally.
+Specifically, the consistency analyses in Ouroboros Praos (Eurocrypt 2018) and Genesis (CCS 2018) assume that the probability of a uniquely honest round exceeds that of the other two events combined (i.e., $p_h - p_H > p_A$ ); the analyses in Sleepy Consensus (Asiacrypt 2017) and Snow White (Fin.
 Crypto 2019) assume that a uniquely honest round is more likely than an adversarial round (i.e., $p_h > p_A$ ).
-Thus existing analyses either incur a penalty for multiply honest rounds, or treat them neutrally.
 In addition, previous analyses completely break down when uniquely honest rounds become less frequent, i.e., $p_h < p_A$ .
-Our new results can be directly applied to improve consistency of these existing protocols.
-We emphasize that these thresholds determine the critical tradeoff between honest majority, network delays, and consistency error.
+These thresholds determine the critical trade-off between the honest majority, network delays, and consistency error.

-We complement our results with a consistency analysis in the setting where uniquely honest slots are rare, event letting $p_h = 0$ , under the added assumption that honest players adopt a consistent chain selection rule.
-Our analysis provides a direct connection between the Ouroboros analysis by Blum et al. (SODA 2020) focusing on "relative margin" and the Sleepy consensus analysis focusing on "strong pivots."
+Our new results can be directly applied to improve the consistency guarantees of the existing protocols.
+We complement these results with a consistency analysis in the setting where uniquely honest slots are rare, even letting $p_h = 0$ , under the added assumption that honest players adopt a consistent chain selection rule.